Robust and Scalable Game-theoretic Security Investment Methods for Voltage Stability of Power Systems: Numerical Results

-Fig. \ref{fig:mismatch_rd} shows that when the most powerful attacker is assumed ($\gamma_a^{est} = 0$) while the actual $\gamma_a$ values are in the range $0 \leq \gamma_a \leq 1.5$ and $\gamma_d \in \{0.45, 0.75, 1.5\}$, the mismatch (\ref{eq:mu_rdsg}) for most cost pairs was less than 1\% with median of $\mu_{RD} = 0$ and 75\% percentile = 0.575, indicating that the RD method is robust to the defender's uncertainty about the attacker's resources.
-On the other hand, we found that the defender's cost of the RD solution is at least as large as the defender's cost of a CBSE of the ideal CBSG.
-When the actual $\gamma_a$ is large while $\gamma_d$ is relatively small, e.g. $\gamma_a \geq 1.05$ and $\gamma_d \leq 0.225$, the overpayment by the defender using the RD method compared to the ideal CBSG can be as high as $300\%$.
-This is due to the fact that in the former the defender overestimates the attacker's budget while in the latter the defender is aware of the attackers' resources and thus invests more strategically.
-However, the defender's cost loss of the RD solution reduces as $\gamma_d$ increases and $\gamma_a^{est}$ approaches the actual $\gamma_a$ value.
-Furthermore, the attacker's investment cost is the same in both games.
+Finally, we compare the performance of the RD method for the nominal-model IEEE 9-bus system to that of the ideal CBSG by measuring the mismatch ${\mu _{RD}}\%$ (\ref{eq:mu_rdsg}) in Fig. \ref{fig:RDSG_mismatch} for varying costs $\gamma_a^{est}$ estimated by the system operator given selected $\gamma_a$ and $\gamma_d$ values.
+We observe that the mismatch reduces as the worst-case cost estimate $\gamma_a^{est}$ approaches the actual $\gamma_a$ value as shown in Theorem \ref{thm:RD}(b).
+We also found that the mismatch is zero for \textit{all} $\gamma_a^{est}$ values in many cases, e.g. when $(\gamma_a, \gamma_d) = (0.75, 0.45)$ or $(0.75, 1.05)$.
+Moreover, even when the most powerful attacker is assumed ($\gamma_a^{est} = 0$) while the actual $\gamma_a$ values are in the range $0 \leq \gamma_a \leq 1.5$ and $\gamma_d \in \{0.45, 0.75, 1.5\}$, the mismatch (\ref{eq:mu_rdsg}) for most cost pairs was less than 1\% with median of $\mu_{RD} = 0$ and 75\% percentile = 0.575, indicating that the RD method is robust to the system operator's uncertainty about the load attacker's resources.
+On the other hand, the defender's cost of the RD solution is at least as large as the defender's cost of a CBSE of the ideal CBSG.
+When the actual $\gamma_a$ is large, $\gamma_a^{est} = 0$, and $\gamma_d$ is relatively small, e.g. $\gamma_a \geq 1.05$ and $\gamma_d \leq 0.225$, the defender's overpayment using the RD method compared to the ideal CBSG can be as high as $300\%$ since the defender grossly overestimates the attacker's budget in the RD method.
+However, the defender's excess cost of the RD solution reduces as its cost per load $\gamma_d$ increases and $\gamma_a^{est}$ approaches the actual $\gamma_a$ value.
+Finally, the attacker's investment cost is the same in both methods.